baldwin-sudo/Concurrent-gopher/README.md

 - Basic network programming and file system traversal in Go.
 - Designing and implementing concurrent load balancers using Go primitives.
 =======
-### 3. Concurrent Load Balancer Simulation (Work In Progress)

-An exploration of load balancing techniques using Go concurrency features.
->>>>>>> 406ddb3 (project: concurrent matrix multiplication)

-**Simple Version:**

-- Implements a worker pool pattern where incoming requests are distributed evenly among workers.
-- Uses channels to send requests and receive responses.
-- Demonstrates basic load distribution with goroutines and WaitGroups.

-**Advanced Version (Planned):**

-- A more sophisticated load balancer that assigns requests to workers based on a heap-based priority queue or load metrics.
-- Features:
-  - Dynamic worker selection
-  - Backpressure handling
-  - Timeouts
-- Aims to achieve better balancing under varying workloads.

----

 ### 4. Concurrent Matrix Multiplication